It’s no surprise that a knowledge base is imperative for an IT service desk.

 Without a knowledge base, enterprises face issues like –

-- Difficulties in providing consistent support.
+- Difficulty in providing consistent support

-- Lengthy support cycles resulting in unhappy requesters.
+- Long support cycles

-Articles and FAQs help requesters (coming to the customer portal) to solve their issues on their own.
+At Motadata, our knowledge base also provides a FAQ format and the article.
+Articles and FAQs help requesters to solve their issues on their own.
 These documents are also accessible by the technicians so they can use them in their daily troubleshooting.